 The museum also has a large cache of works by other Impressionists — Edouard Manet, Camille Pissarro, Renoir, Gustave Caillebotte, Alfred Sisley, and Auguste Rodin.
 There’s also works by precursor artists who influenced the Impressionists, such as Eugene Delacroix and Camille Corot.

 My favorites were by Berthe Morisot.
-The Marmottan owns 100 of her paintings.
+The Marmottan owns 100 of her paintings in a dedicated gallery.
+It’s the largest collection of any public institution in the world.

 As far as Impressionists go, she’s one of the unsung heroes.
 Appealingly more Edouard Manet in style than Renoir.
 Though I still prefer Manet’s painting of her (shown below) over her own works.